 XGBoost is an algorithm developed with a focus on speed and performance, utilizing gradient-boosted decision trees.
 Initially created by Tianqi Chen, it is now supported by the Distributed Machine Learning Community (DMLC).
 Known as Extreme Gradient Boosting, XGBoost optimizes memory and hardware resource usage for tree-based boosting methods.
 XGBoost can implement three main gradient boosting techniques: Gradient Boosting, Regularized Boosting, and Stochastic Boosting.
 Unlike other libraries, it allows the addition and optimization of regularization parameters.
 This algorithm significantly reduces computation time, efficiently utilizes memory resources, handles missing values, and supports parallel processing in tree structures.
 Additionally, XGBoost has the capability to continue training pre-trained models with additional data [29].

-MLP
+Multilayer Perceptrons (MLPs)

-The Multilayer Perceptron (MLP) algorithm is a widely used neural network model consisting of three layers: input, output, and hidden layers.
+MLPs are a widely used neural network model consisting of three layers: input, output, and hidden layers.
 Each layer is composed of units known as neurons.
 MLP initially starts with a single hidden layer structure, a predefined number of neurons, and a small training dataset.
 It is highly effective in solving complex problems due to its multi-layered architecture.
 Each neuron processes weighted inputs through an activation function before passing the output to the next layer.
 The model is optimized using the backpropagation algorithm, which updates the network’s weights to improve prediction accuracy [30].

 XAI Methods

-This section focuses on analyzing machine learning approaches used to address IDS problems through Explainable AI (XAI) methods.
+This section focuses on analyzing machine learning approaches used to address IDS problems through XAI methods.

 5.1.
 Model-Agnostic Methods